Canada Work Permits 2026 – Complete Guide | Global Work Path

 Language Requirements Overview

 English language proficiency is mandatory for most Canadian immigration programs.
-The requirements vary by program and occupation, but generally:
+Requirements vary by program:

 • Express Entry: Minimum CLB 7 for most programs